Adelekeolamide/Interior-Consultant-challenge/README.md

 # Interior-Consultant-challenge
-This is a challenge from DevChallenges.io attempted by @Olamide Dolapo Adeleke
+This is a challenge from DevChallenges.io attempted by https://github.com/Adelekeolamide/Adelekeolamide

 <!-- Please update value in the {}  -->